ConSol/sakuli/docs/forwarder-gearman.md

     sakuli.forwarder.gearman.encryption=true
     sakuli.forwarder.gearman.secret.key=secret_password

-In case you get a java.lang.security.InvalidKeyException with error message *"Illegal key size or default parameters"* you probably need to enable unlimited strength security policies in your Java JRE.
+In case you get a `java.lang.security.InvalidKeyException` with error message *"Illegal key size or default parameters"* you probably need to enable unlimited strength security policies in your Java JRE.
 This is done by adding a special security policy JAR to the Java JRE lib directory.
+For the Java JRE 8, take a look at [Oracle - Java Cryptography Extension 8](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

+On the server side (OMD) you have to enable the encryption feature of [mod-gearman](https://labs.consol.de/nagios/mod-gearman/).
+Therefore the following two steps are necessary:

+1) Set the server side encryption password:

+     OMD[sakuli]:~$ echo "secret_password" > ~/etc/mod-gearman/secret.key

+2) Enable the `encryption` and disable `accept_clear_results` in the config file:

+	 OMD[sakuli]:~$ vim ~/etc/mod-gearman/server.cfg

+	encryption=yes
+    accept_clear_results=yes

 ## Test result transmission to OMD